-Here’s our pick of the most weird and wonderful international kits of recent, and not so recent times.
+Here is our pick of the weirdest and wonderful international kits of recent, and not so recent times.

 The Australia national team’s 1990 jersey looks more like a four-year-old’s first painting that you might find on proudly displayed on a family friend’s fridge than it does a football shirt.

 The Botswana national team are nicknamed The Zebras, which puts the kit above into some perspective at least.
 Although they’ve never qualified for a World Cup in their history, they managed to qualify for the 2012 African Cup of Nations, where they wore this eye-grabbing jersey.